CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Appendices.md

    $ exit
    ```

+1. Verify that all expected CloudWatch Log groups are present

+   1. Log on to the AWS develoment environment account

+   1. Select **CloudWatch**

+   1. Select **Log groups** from the leftmost panel

+   1. Verify that all of the following log groups are displayed

+      - /aws/ec2/var/log/amazon/ssm/amazon-ssm-agent.log

+      - /aws/ec2/var/log/audit/audit.log

+      - /aws/ec2/var/log/awslogs.log

+      - /aws/ec2/var/log/cloud-init-output.log

+      - /aws/ec2/var/log/cloud-init.log

+      - /aws/ec2/var/log/cron

+      - /aws/ec2/var/log/dmesg

+      - /aws/ec2/var/log/messages

+      - /aws/ec2/var/log/secure

+      - /aws/ec2/var/opt/ds_agent/diag/ds_agent-err.log

+      - /aws/ec2/var/opt/ds_agent/diag/ds_agent.log

+      - /aws/ec2/var/opt/ds_agent/diag/ds_am.log

+      - 653916833532-vpc-flow-logs

+      - CloudTrail/DefaultLogGroup

+1. If any of the log groups are missing, do the following:

+   1. Note the missing group(s) so that you can later investigate why it is missing

+      *Noted missing groups when creating on 2020-04-07:*

+      - NONE

+   1. Select **Actions**

+   1. Select **Create log group**

+   1. Configure the "Create log group" page as follows

+      - **Log group name:** {missing log group}

+   1. Select **Create log group**

+   1. Repeat this process for all missing groups

+1. Select each log group and note which ones have no data

+   *Noted log groups with no data when checking on 2020-04-07:*

+   - NONE

 ##### Onboard first Jenkins agent log to CloudWatch Log groups

 1. Connect to Jenkins agent through the Jenkins master using the ProxyJump flag (-J)